-The Errors pane of the Verification Report window displays the errors and warning for the project sorted by the Files Affected column.
-Click the DErrors button to display the errors for the project.
-Click the Marnings button to display the warnings for the project.
+The Errors pane of the Verification Report window displays the errors and warning for the project, sorted by the Files Affected column.
+Click CErrors to display the errors for the project.
+Click Warnings to display the warnings for the project.
 The buttons are toggles.
 Click the buttons again to hide errors or warnings.